How Uber can permanently regain trust

 “This incident is not isolated to Susan Fowler, SREs, or even Uber.
 This is everyone’s problem,” Lucido wrote.
 And Uber can use what’s happening right now to address it.

 Hiring Holder was smart.
-So was bringing in Hornsey — a longtime VP at Google and most recently an operating partner at SoftBank — to professionalize its HR structure at long last.
-“The long term health and wealth of a workforce depends on holding all employees accountable for workplace rules,” observes employment attorney Joseph Sellers of Cohen Milstein in Washington.
+So was trying to professionalize Uber’s HR structure by bringing in Hornsey, a longtime VP at Google and most recently an operating partner at SoftBank.

+“The long term health and wealth of a workforce depends on holding all employees accountable for workplace rules,” say employment attorney Joseph Sellers of Cohen Milstein in Washington.
 “When exceptions are tolerated, they undermine the rules and promote a disrespect of them.”

 But the most valuable privately held company in the world has a chance to do something more lasting — for itself and for the broader industry — by acting against the widespread practice of blocking employees from court and forcing them into private arbitration.

 Cliff Palefsky, a San Francisco-based employment attorney, likens the moment to what happened in the security industry in 1998, when the SEC declared that brokerage industry employees would no longer be required to arbitrate claims of employment discrimination before industry panels.
-It didn’t do away entirely with gender bias on Wall Street, of course, but it has made a “huge difference,” Palefsky insists.
+It didn’t do away entirely with gender bias on Wall Street, of course, but it has made a “huge difference,” says Palefsky.

 Why shouldn’t Uber be the company to become known for leading the charge in the tech industry?
 It’d be a whole lot better than the associations that spring to mind today.Featured Image: Uber